oclint/oclint-docs/rules/size.rst

 **Name: long class**

-Long class generally indicates that this class tries to do many things.
-Each class should do one thing and that one thing well.
+Long class generally indicates that it does too many things.
+Each class should be cohesive: does one thing and that one thing well.

 This rule is defined by the following class: `oclint-rules/rules/size/LongClassRule.cpp <https://github.com/oclint/oclint/blob/master/oclint-rules/rules/size/LongClassRule.cpp>`_